c-peckham/public/README.md

 Public projects
 Unity Scripts contain scripts written for games requiring assets from the Unity asset store in Unity

-SpaceExplorer Contains portions of files to run a text adventure game
+SpaceExplorer contains portions of files to run a text adventure game